CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 ---

 ## 📣 News
+- 🆕 2026-06: Updated the repository to include recent VFI papers from AAAI'26, ICLR'26, ICML'26, and CVPR'26.
 - 📌 2026-02: Accepted for publication in IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT); the final version will be released soon.
 - 📌 2025-06: Paper released to ArXiv.
 - 🚀 2025-05: Repository initialized.